There are 3 committees in Campsea Ashe.

 If you would like to know more about the Heritage Group, attend their meetings or would like to do some research for yourself, please contact them through the above website and let them know.

-Station House Community Connections is now the registered name of the charitable organisation working to transform the Station House into a new community and station facility.
-The information gathered from the village, passenger and business surveys in April 2012 continues to inform the design process, so we hope there will be something for everyone to make use of and enjoy.
-The project started life with a small group of volunteers back in November 2011 and has grown steadily since, with people lending time, skills or experience whenever they can.
-The first Trustees were appointed in June 2013.
+Station House Community Connections is now the registered name of the charitable organisation which worked to transform the Station House into a new community and station facility.
+The information gathered from the village, passenger and business surveys in April 2012 informed the design process, so we hope there is something for everyone to make use of and enjoy.

 If anyone would like to set up a club or use the village hall as a meeting place for group meetings, please contact the Village Hall Committee or the Parish Council.